leodonethat/leodonethat.github.io/_posts/2023-02-13-transforming_ethereum_data_with_dbt.md

 ## Transforming data from Airbyte

-Our next step with `dbt` will be small (but significant!).
-We want to turn the json results in `_airbyte_data`into a table called `blocks`.
-Note we are also adding an extra field at the end with the number of transactions within this block.
+Let's move on to the next step in our dbt project, which may be small, but is certainly significant!
+Our goal is to create a table called `blocks` from the json results in `_airbyte_data`.
+Additionally, we will be adding an extra field at the end that shows the number of transactions within each block.

-Note: the operator `->` returns a json object while `->>` returns a string.
+It's important to note that the operator `->` returns a json object, while `->>` returns a string.

-File `blocks.sql` in the directory `models`:
+To achieve this, we will create a new file called `blocks.sql` in the `models` directory.

 ```sql
 with